utsav-gupta-max/-Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a repository for sharing data science capstone project.
+This repository is for sharing data science capstone project.